 Though many are enjoying the beautiful colors, warm days and crisp nights of autumn, winter is just around the corner.
-Westlake Ace Hardware reminds homeowners there are six key things they should do now before the mercury drops and the snow flies:
+Westlake Ace Hardware reminds homeowners there are eight key things they should do now before the mercury drops and the snow begins falling:

 - Organize Your Garage: After a long summer of lawn mowing, gardening, sports and leisure activities, chances are your garage resembles a messy closet.
 There are many efficient, space-saving products available today to help you organize your garage and regain the space your cars will need when winter weather comes:

 - A Racor®Ceiling Storage Lift lets you load and lift heavy items to the ceiling without a ladder.
 It’s great for storing outdoor furniture, canoes and large tools like table saws.